 a. forms of scholarship accepted

-The Cambridge Law Review accepts Articles, Case Comments, and Essays.
-Book Reviews are not accepted.
+The Cambridge Law Review accepts short and long articles, and case comments.
+Book reviews are not accepted.

 Short Articles: These are shorter pieces of original scholarship between 4,000 and 7,000 words (inclusive of footnotes).
 Short Articles tend to be more narrowly focused than full length, Long Articles.

 Long Articles: These are full-length pieces of original scholarship typically ranging from 10,000 to 14,000 words (inclusive of footnotes).

 We welcome submissions on English law, the law in other common law jurisdictions, European law, and international law.
 We prefer, but do not require, that submissions have some connection with English law.
 Our most important criterion for publication is that your submission relates to a contemporary legal issue, though we will also consider outstanding historical or jurisprudential pieces.
-As far as possible, your submission should aim to provide critical insight into the area of law you have chosen.
+Your submission should provide critical insight into the area of law you have chosen.

 c. citations and formatting

 The Cambridge Law Review uses the following style guides:

 From the outset, your submission should be fairly compliant with OSCOLA, though it need not be perfectly so.
-Your submission need not be compliant with the Redbook’s formatting style; if your submission is selected for publication, it will be edited to match the Redbook.
+Your submission need not be compliant with our Style Guide's formatting style; if your submission is selected for publication, it will be edited to comply with our Style Guide.

 d. submission and review process